UBC-Snowbots/RoverFlake2/README.md

 Now, you can clone the repo, with SSH, **NOT HTTPS**:

 > `git clone --recurse-submodules git@github.com:UBC-Snowbots/RoverFlake2.git`
+_Obviously you are welcome to use HTTPS or another form of authentication (like GitHub Desktop) if you prefer_

 Then cd in, and we can use setup scripts from here.

 > `bash setup_scripts/install_ros2.sh`

+This script will install ros2.

+### COMMON ISSUES & TROUBLESHOOTING

+> ' '